premchander-revature/interviewquestions/Spring/Core Spring.md

 - Similarly, you might need to clean up resources before a bean is removed from the container.
 - These actions can be achieved by configuring Init and Destroy lifecycle hooks into Spring application.
 - `@PostConstruct` Annotation:
-    - Whenever we annotate a method in Spring Bean with @PostConstruct annotation, it gets executed after the spring bean is initialized.
+    - Whenever we annotate a method in Spring Bean with `@PostConstruct` annotation, it gets executed after the spring bean is initialized.
-    - We can have only one method annotated with @PostConstruct annotation.
+    - We can have only one method annotated with `@PostConstruct` annotation.
 - `@PreDestroy` Annotation:
     - When we annotate a Spring Bean method with PreDestroy annotation, it gets called when the bean instance is getting removed from the context.
     - Note: if your spring bean scope is `Prototype` then it’s not completely managed by the spring container and the PreDestroy method won’t get called.
-- Both of the above annotation are part of Common Annotations API and it’s part of JDK module javax.annotation-api.
+- Both of the above annotation are part of Common Annotations API and it’s part of JDK module `javax.annotation-api`.
 - Lets look at simple example below:
 - `MailService.java` file-
 ```java